imperva/terraform-provider-incapsula/website/docs/r/account.html.markdown

 * `wildcard_san_for_new_sites` - (Optional) Add wildcard SAN to Incapsula SSL certificates for new sites.
 Options are `true`, `false` and `default`.
 Defaults to `default`.
                                Note: This argument is deprecated.
 Use use_wild_card_san_instead_of_fqdn in the account_ssl_settings resource instead.
 * `error_page_template` - (Optional) Base64 encoded template for an error page.
+* `inactivity_timeout` - (Optional) Duration of inactivity in minutes before timeout.
+Options are 15,30,60,90,120.
+Defaults to 15 (recommended and compliance with regulatory requirements).

 ## Attributes Reference